Average Hedge Fund Returns and The Returns of Top Hedge Funds

 Although Renaissance is a powerful player in the hedge fund sector, it’s no secret that their flagship Medallion fund is inaccessible to outsiders.
 It is essentially for employees by employees.

 Although Winvest returns are not quite as high as Renaissance’s, Winvest is accessible to accredited investors.
 Between 2016 and 2020, Winvest slightly more than doubled the S&P. What’s more impressive is that 2020 was a non-investing-year.
-Factoring in a 0 into the five year average, yet still performing among the all time great funds over the five-year period average.
+Factoring a zero into the five year average, yet still performing among the all time great funds over the five-year period average.

 Here’s a link to Winvest’s 2016 investments, beating the market by more than 420% for that particular year.